laurensmiers/alsa_presentation/alsa_info.md

 	* prepare again after xrun
 	* prefill before writing your own audio!
   * https://www.alsa-project.org/alsa-doc/alsa-lib/pcm.html
+* Input/output settings linked to each other on same device
+  * Sounds logical...
+  * ...However, ALSA will allow to let you define f.e.
+48kHz on input and 16kHz on output
+  * Even though this isn't possible due to HW constraints (it's the same device!)
 ---
 ## Complex usecase
 Several devices